robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 e.g. [CWE-1000: Research Concepts](https://cwe.mitre.org/data/definitions/1000.html)

 ???
-Views help to organize into convenient subsets.
+Views help to organize CWEs into convenient subsets.
 CWE-1000, the research concepts view is a rich hierarchy of weaknesses.
 Another useful view from a development lifecycle perspective is CWE-699, Software Development View, but the hierarchy is not as deep as CWE-1000.

 --